wrightomated/bbr-eurobowl-2022-malta/README.md

-# BBRoster: Eurobowl 2022 Malta
+# BBRoster: Eurobowl 2022

-A simple web app to keep track of Eurobowl 2022 Malta teams made with [Svelte](https://svelte.dev).
+A simple web app to keep track of Eurobowl 2022 teams made with [Svelte](https://svelte.dev).

 ## Get started